nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 1
 - Footnotes: Formatting corrected, but still need to do Roman numeral correction (NPC).
 - Accuracy: Words, punctuation, formatting, and spelling are all correct (RS).
 - Audio: Noted that one instance of the word "proslavery" was pronounced incorrectly.
-Proposed change: separate into "pro slavery."
+Proposed change: separate into "pro slavery" (RS).
 - Other:

 ### Chapter 2
-- Footnotes:
+- Footnotes: Fixed formatting, but need to do roman numerals (RS).
 - Accuracy:
 - Audio:
 - Other: